+On October 20, 2021, KBRA announced it had affirmed AGM's insurance financial strength rating of "AA+" (stable outlook).
+AGM can give no assurance as to any further ratings action that KBRA may take.

-On June 27, 2019, S&P announced it had affirmed AGM's financial strength rating of "AA" (stable outlook).
+On July 8, 2021, S&P announced it had affirmed AGM's financial strength rating of "AA" (stable outlook).
 AGM can give no assurance as to any further ratings action that S&P may take.

-On December 21, 2018, KBRA announced it had affirmed AGM's insurance financial strength rating of "AA+" (stable outlook).
-AGM can give no assurance as to any further ratings action that KBRA may take.

-On May 7, 2018, Moody's announced it had affirmed AGM's insurance financial strength rating of "A2" (stable outlook).
+On August 13, 2019, Moody's announced it had affirmed AGM's insurance financial strength rating of "A2" (stable outlook).
 AGM can give no assurance as to any further ratings action that Moody's may take.

-For more information regarding AGM's financial strength ratings and the risks relating thereto, see AGL's Annual Report on Form 10-K for the fiscal year ended December 31, 2018.
+For more information regarding AGM's financial strength ratings and the risks relating thereto, see AGL's Annual Report on Form 10-K for the fiscal year ended December 31, 2020.